-- 4. Council must disclose the following information for each contribution plan in the notes to its annual financial report: - the opening and closing balances of money held by Council for the accounting period covered by the report - the total amounts received by way of monetary Section 7.11 contributions or Section 7.12 levies during that period, by reference to the various kinds of public amenities or services for which they have been received - c) the total amounts spent in accordance with the contributions plan during that period, by reference to the various kinds of public amenities or services for which they have been spent - d) the outstanding obligations of Council to provide public amenities or services by reference to the various kinds of public amenities or services for which monetary Section 7.11 contributions or Section 7.12 levies have been received during that or any previous accounting period (to be disclosed in this note).
+- In relation to contributed infrastructure, Council gains control over the asset once it is available for Council (or public) use.
+The existence of a warranty or defect liability period does not allow the deferral of recognition of a contribution. - 3.
+All contributions are to be recognised at fair value which is supportable by Council.
+Any adjustment from the developer contribution value flowing from a fair value assessment when control is obtained, must be accounted for through the income statement rather than the IPPE Revaluation Surplus. - 4.
+Council must disclose the following information for each contribution plan in the notes to its annual financial report: - a) the opening and closing balances of money held by Council for the accounting period covered by the report - b) the value of land and material public benefits, other than land or money, contributed. - c) the total amounts received by way of monetary Section 7.11 contributions or Section 7.12 levies during that period, by reference to the various kinds of public amenities or services for which they have been received - d) the total amounts spent in accordance with the contributions plan during that period, by reference to the various kinds of public amenities or services for which they have been spent - e) the outstanding obligations of Council to provide public amenities or services by reference to the various kinds of public amenities or services for which monetary Section 7.11 contributions or Section 7.12 levies have been received during that or any previous accounting period (to be disclosed in this note).